lukasvdberk/open-chat/front-end/README.md

 ###Notes

-####Colours
+####Css variables
-All colours use must be defined in css variables.
-Set the color variables in public/colors.css
+All colours or general information use must be defined in css variables.
+Set the variables in public/vars.css

 ####Requests